Governor of Texas

-The governor of Texas is the head of state of the U.S. state of Texas.
+The governor of Texas is the head of government of the U.S. state of Texas.
 The governor is the head of the executive branch of the government of Texas and is the commander-in-chief of the Texas Military Forces.

 Established in the Constitution of Texas, the governor's responsibilities include ensuring the enforcement of state laws, the power to either approve or veto bills passed by the Texas Legislature, overseeing state agencies, issuing executive orders, proposing and overseeing the state budget, and making key appointments to state offices.
 The governor also has the power to call special sessions of the legislature and, with the recommendation of the Texas Board of Pardons and Paroles, grant pardons.

 Qualifications

 Article IV, Section 4 of the Constitution of Texas sets three qualifications for candidates for governor of Texas: